-Today is free for you to enjoy the diversity of Cape town.
+Today is free time for you to enjoy the diversity of Cape Town.
 There are optional activities such as visiting the Victoria and Alfred Waterfront, the District Six Museum, Robben Island or take one of the sightseeing buses around the city limits.
+Tonight you will meet your Tour Leader and rest of the group on your Cape Escape trip.